Case identification: basic principles: fraud

 Fraud can be indicated where any of the following circumstances are suspected to be present:

-- HumInts (see HUMINT in SI) have valuable information about a suspected fraud or substantial evasion
+- HumInts (see HUMINT) have valuable information about a suspected fraud or substantial evasion

 Any of the above may indicate fraud worthy of SI’s attention when found in conjunction with one of the following: